derecklhw/mdxEmployabilityServiceCareerVoice/README.md

 GOOGLE_MAPS_API_KEY = "maps-api-key"
 ```

+### Dialogflow ES

+Create a Dialogflow ES agent and import the `dialogflow-agent.zip` file in the `dialogflow/` directory.

+### Dialogflow ES Knowledge Base

+Create a Dialogflow ES knowledge base and add the document `employabilityServiceKnowledgeBase` in the `dialogflow/` directory.

 ### Run REST API and dialog flow webhook server

 Install and run [Ngrok](https://ngrok.com/) (unix system) or npm package [localhost](https://www.npmjs.com/package/localhost) to expose local server to the internet for Dialogflow webhook.